 - Aim at the mob and type /kill.

 Sometimes you may not see the UUID.
-This may happen because of a bug.
+This may happen due to a bug.
 Restart Minecraft to debug.
-You cannot use this command in creative mode.
+However, you cannot use this command in creative mode.

 - Aim at the mob directly and type /kill.